MP-FVM: Enhancing Finite Volume Method for Water Infiltration Modeling in Unsaturated Soils via Message-passing Encoder-decoder Network: Case Studies

 \subsection{A 1-D Layered Soil Benchmark Problem}

-To investigate how robust our DRW algorithm is in handling realistic problems, we study the classic Hills' problem \cite{hills1989modeling} that involves the 1-D water infiltration into two layers of very dry soil, each having a depth of 30 cm.
+To investigate the robustness of our MP-FVM algorithm in handling realistic problems, we study the classic Hills' problem \citep{hills1989modeling} that involves the 1-D water infiltration into two layers of very dry soil, each having a depth of 30 cm.
 The top layer (layer 1) corresponds to Berino loamy fine sand and the bottom layer (layer 2) corresponds to Gledale clay loam.
 The WRC and HCF follow the Mualem-van Genutchen model.
-The soil-specific parameters are extracted from \cite{hills1989modeling} and are listed in Table \ref{table_layered_parameters}.
+The soil-specific parameters are extracted from \citet{hills1989modeling} and are listed in Table \ref{table_layered_parameters}.
 This benchmark problem also ignores the sink term.

-As pointed out by Berardi et al. \cite{berardi20181d}, the dry condition is the most challenging physical case to model from a numerical point of view.
-The presence of discontinuous interface across the two soil layers presents yet another complication to this problem.
-And we simulate the problem up to a total time of $T = 7.5$ minutes.
-For neural network training, we generate a total of 30,500 reference solutions by the GRW solver \cite{suciu2021global} using the optimal static linearization parameter of 5.
+As pointed out by \citet{berardi20181d}, the dry condition is the most challenging physical case to model from a numerical point of view.
+The presence of discontinuous interface across the two soil layers presents another complication to this problem.
+We simulate the problem for up to $7.5$ minutes.
+For neural network training, we generate a total of 30,500 reference solutions using conventional FVM solver (which implements the static fixed-point iteration scheme of Equation \eqref{eqn_lscheme2} with an optimal $\tau = 0.04$ identified by a trial-and-error procedure).

-Figure \ref{fig_layered_comparison} illustrates the soil moisture profile at three different times obtained using our DRW algorithm, the GRW solver, and the Transversal Method of Lines (TMOL) \cite{berardi20181d} which is considered the current state-of-the-art algorithm for this problem.
+Figure \ref{fig_layered_comparison} illustrates the soil moisture profile at three different times obtained using our MP-FVM algorithm, conventional FVM algorithm, as well as the Transversal Method of Lines (TMOL) solver \citep{berardi20181d} (which is considered the current state-of-the-art algorithm for this problem).
 All three approaches adopt the same discretized temporal ($\Delta t = 1$ second) and spatial steps ($\Delta z = 1$ cm).
-We set the $\mathrm{RE}_s = 10^{-5}$ as the common stopping criteria for every cell and time step.
-From Figure \ref{fig_layered_comparison}, we observe that our DRW algorithm is capable of successfully simulating this challenging problem with discontinuities in soil properties at the interface.
-The soil moisture solutions obtained by our DRW algorithm are also consistent with existing solvers.
-In fact, compared to the GRW solver, the solutions produced by our DRW algorithm are closer to the state-of-the-art TMOL solutions.
+We set $\mathrm{RE}_s = 1\times 10^{-5}$ as the common stopping criterion.
+From Figure \ref{fig_layered_comparison}, we observe that our MP-FVM algorithm is capable of successfully simulating this challenging problem with discontinuities in soil properties at the interface.
+The soil moisture solutions obtained by our MP-FVM algorithm are also consistent with existing solvers.
+In fact, compared to the FVM solver, the solutions produced by our MP-FVM algorithm are closer to the state-of-the-art TMOL solutions.